joeldodson/codinginblind/docs/articles/getting_started_with_python.md

 It works well and I tend to install all the updates when they're available.
 I know some people like to get something working and stick with it.
 I can appreciate that point and will not try to convince anyone to do otherwise.
-I personally find staying current helps when I want to try new features with different technologies.
+I personally though find staying current helps when I want to try new features with different technologies.

 ### Linux?